aaronbloomfield/ccc/hws/arbitrage/index.md

 ### DEX

+This section is only if you want to use your own DEXes.
+If you plan on using the ones on the course blockchain, you can skip this section.

 You will need to deploy five (or so) instances of your DEX.
 The intent is to have a difference in exchange rates between these, and your program below will take advantage of these differences.
 Before you deploy them, however, read this section through.

 There is a lot to do to get this all set up: you have to deploy a TokenCC contract, five (or so) DEXes, initialize all the DEXes via `createPool()`, and then perform some trades to create a difference in the exchange rates.
 While this can all be done manually, we can automate that via a smart contract.
-Consider the following method:
+Consider the following function:

 ```
 function setup(uint numdex, uint amt_eth, uint amt_tc) public payable {